enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 <!--
 - Before we start, let me introduce myself
 - I am Denis from The Guild.
 And am also a member of the GraphQL TSC
-- So feel free to chase me down and smuther me with any GraphQL related questions, I'm excited to meet everbody -->
+- So feel free to chase me down and smother me with any GraphQL related questions, I'm excited to meet everybody -->

 ---